onosproject/onos-config/docs/deployment.md

 > helm install -n device-3 deployments/helm/device-simulator
 ```

-Then pass a comma-separated list of device services to the µONOS Config chart:
+Then pass a comma-separated list of device services to the onos-config chart:

 ```bash
 > helm install \